 Hand Therapies for Rheumatoid Arthritis

-When rheumatoid arthritis affects your hands and wrists there are a variety of treatment options to help relieve pain, offer better mobility and prevent joint deformity.
+When rheumatoid arthritis affects your hands and wrists, a variety of treatment options are available to help relieve pain, offer better mobility and prevent joint deformity.

 With its 29 joints and intricate network of muscles, ligaments and tendons to support them, the human hand is capable of exacting tasks such as performing surgery or playing the violin.
 But with arthritis, even the simplest of tasks can become difficult or painful.
 For rheumatoid arthritis (RA) of the hands, treatment includes good medical management, along with occupational therapy interventions for some.
 This could mean using splinting and adaptive aids to reduce deforming stresses on the joints of the hands and maintain mobility.
 Finally, if joint damage has occurred, surgery may be an option.